ni/systemlink-configuration-utility/README.md

 # SystemLink Configuration Utility

-This repository contains a command line utility for IT professionals to use when managing the configuration of an NI SystemLink Server installation.
+The *systemlink-configuration-utility* package contains a command line utility for IT professionals to use when managing the configuration of an NI [SystemLink Server](https://ni.com/systemlink) installation.

-## Prerequisites
+## Requirements

 ### SystemLink
 - This utility assumes SystemLink Server version 2020R3 or later.